satellite-image-deep-learning/techniques/README.md

    1.1.
 Land classification on Sentinel 2 data using a [simple sklearn cluster algorithm](https://github.com/acgeospatial/Satellite_Imagery_Python/blob/master/Clustering_KMeans-Sentinel2.ipynb) or [deep learning CNN](https://towardsdatascience.com/land-use-land-cover-classification-with-deep-learning-9a5041095ddb)

    1.2.
 Land Use Classification on Merced dataset using CNN [in Keras](https://github.com/tavgreen/landuse_classification) or [fastai](https://medium.com/spatial-data-science/deep-learning-for-geospatial-data-applications-multi-label-classification-2b0a1838fcf3).
-Also checkout [Multi-label Land Cover Classification](https://towardsdatascience.com/multi-label-land-cover-classification-with-deep-learning-d39ce2944a3d) using the redesigned multi-label Merced dataset with 17 land cover classes `BEGINNER`
+Also checkout [Multi-label Land Cover Classification](https://towardsdatascience.com/multi-label-land-cover-classification-with-deep-learning-d39ce2944a3d) using the redesigned multi-label Merced dataset with 17 land cover classes

    1.3.
 [Multi-Label Classification of Satellite Photos of the Amazon Rainforest using keras](https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-satellite-photos-of-the-amazon-rainforest/) or [FastAI](https://towardsdatascience.com/fastai-multi-label-image-classification-8034be646e95)